turtlesec-no/turtlesec-no.github.io/working.md

 ### Office

 Our office is in an old building from 1880 close to St. Olavs plass in downtown Oslo, Norway.
 Buses, trams, subways and trains are within walking distance.
-The office has two roomy team offices with high ceilings, original hardwood floors and crown molding.
-It also has a meeting room, a kitchen area and a unisex toilet.
+The office has three roomy team offices with high ceilings, original hardwood floors and crown molding.
+It also has a kitchen area and a unisex toilet.
 A shower is in the basement, but this is shared with other tenants.
 Bicycle parking is in the courtyard which also has a garden.
 The building and its neighbor have a lot of artists as tenants, so it is normal to see art lying around.

 ### Charity